kkumyk/python-and-sql-for-data-engineering/SQL/snowflake/snowpro_prep.md

 <!--

-find in google search three most relevant snowprocore exam questions to the         topic and suggest to which of the 6 sections to put them into.
+find in google search 10 most relevant snowprocore exam questions on the time travel topic and suggest to which of the 6 sections below to put them into.
 Also, provide the link to the snowflake documentation that confirms the right answers to these questions

 1. Snowflake AI Data Cloud Features & Architecture
 2. Account Access and Security